 Once you have made your changes, be sure to run the updated version through a plagiarism checker to ensure that it doesn’t trigger a “hit.”
 If it does, you’ll have to continue making changes until you get clean copy.

 If you have a choice between a free and a paid version of a plagiarism checker from the same website, the paid version may offer you more effective results.
-Depending on the number of pages you need to check, it may be worthwhile to upgrade to the paid version to get the better quality product.
+Depending on the number of pages you need to check, it may be worthwhile to upgrade.